On a functional contraction method

-Then $X_n \rightarrow X$ in distribution.
-The assertion remains valid if $\Co, \Crn$ are replaced by $\Do$, $\Drn$ endowed with the Skorokhod topology and $X$ has continuous sample paths. \end{thm} As discussed above, $\zeta_s$ convergence does not imply weak convergence in the spaces $\Co$ and $\Do$ without any further assumption such as (\ref{eq:zetas2}).
-In the counterexample from \cite{DuSt}, the sequence $S_n / \sqrt{n}$ there converges to a gaussian limit with respect to $\zeta_s$ for $2 < s \leq 3$ and is piecewise linear but the sequence $r_n$ can only be chosen of the order $(cn)^{-2n}$ for some $c > 0$.
-Hence, \eqref{eq:zetas2} is not satisfied.
+As discussed above, $\zeta_s$ convergence does not imply weak convergence in the spaces $\mathcal{C}[0,1]$ and $\mathcal{D}[0,1]$ without any further assumption such as~(\ref{eqzetas2}).
+In the counterexample from \cite{DuSt}, the sequence $S_n / \sqrt{n}$ there converges to a Gaussian limit with respect to $\zeta_s$ for $2 < s \leq3$ where the rate of convergence is upper bounded by the order $n^{1 - s/2}$; see \cite{Zolo76} or \cite{SuDiss}.
+Moreover, the sequence is piecewise linear but the sequence $r_n$ can only be chosen of the order $(cn)^{-2n}$ for some $c > 0$.
+Hence, (\ref{eqzetas2}) is not satisfied.

-In applications such as our proof of Donsker's functional limit law in section \ref{donsker_proof} or the application of the present methodology to a problem from the probabilistic analysis of algorithms in \cite{BrNeSu11} the rate of convergence will typically be of polynomial order which is fairly sufficient.
+In applications such as our proof of Donsker's functional limit law in Section~\ref{donskerproof} or the application of the present methodology to a problem from the probabilistic analysis of algorithms in \cite{BrNeSu11}, the rate of convergence will typically be of polynomial order which is fairly sufficient.

-We postpone the proof of the theorem to the end of this section and state two variants, where the first one, Corollary \ref{Cor4}, contains a slight relaxation of the assumptions that is useful in applications.
-The second one will be needed in the case $s > 2$, see subsection \ref{sec:app2}. \begin{cor} Let $X_n, X$ be $\Co$ valued random variables, $n \geq 0$, and $0 < s \leq 3$ with $s=m+\alpha$ as in (\ref{deffs}).
-Suppose $X_n = Y_n + h_n$ with $Y_n$ being $\Co$ valued random variables and $h_n \in \Co$, $n \ge 0$, such that $\|h_n -h \|_\infty \to 0$ for a $h \in \Co$ and
+We postpone the proof of the theorem to the end of this section and state two variants, where the first one, Corollary~\ref{Cor4}, contains a slight relaxation of the assumptions that is useful in applications such as in the analysis of the complexity of partial match queries in quadtrees; see Section~\ref{apppm} or \cite{BrNeSu11}.
+The second one will be needed in the case $s > 2$; see Section~\ref{secapp2}.